 Sanderlin, 72, has hired an attorney.
 He has no problem with the Ford plant or the roadway, he said.
 For the sake of his four children and grandchildren, he welcomes development to the area.

-But, like the other Black families who spoke to the Tennessee Lookout about eminent domain lawsuits filed against them, Sanderlin drew a direct line from the state’s current efforts to take his land to the struggles in every preceding generation of his family to hold onto what they owned.
+Like other families who spoke to the Tennessee Lookout about eminent domain actions initiated against them, Sanderlin drew a direct line from the state’s current efforts to take his land to the struggles in every preceding generation of his family to hold onto what they owned.

 “It’s not the first time we’ve had to fight,” Sanderlin said.
 His great-great grandmother, an enslaved woman, successfully sued for the rights of her children to inherit a portion of their slave-owning father’s estate, an extraordinary undertaking that is still memorialized in Memphis-area Black history accounts today.